 The first line-up of the band featured Thijs van Leer, Jan Akkerman, bassist Martin Dresden and drummer Hans Cleuver.
 Their debut album was titled Focus Plays Focus (also known as In and Out of Focus) released in 1970.

 The band went through several changes.
 By 1971, Focus featured Jan Akkerman, Thijs van Leer, bassist Cyril Havermans, and drummer Pierre van der Linden.
-That same year they released Focus II (also known as Moving Waves), which brought the band their first hit in Europe and North America with the radio edit of ‘Hocus Pocus’.
+That same year, they released Focus II (also known as Moving Waves), which brought the band their first hit in Europe and North America with the radio edit of ‘Hocus Pocus’.

 The third recording, titled Focus 3, was a double album released in 1972.
-It featured a song called ‘Sylvia’ that became a hit in several countries.
+It featured a song called ‘Sylvia’ that became a hit in many countries.
 In late 1973, Focus released the album At the Rainbow.

 In 1974, Pierre Van der Linden was replaced by former Stone the Crows drummer Colin Allen, before Focus recorded the Hamburger Concerto album.